tbondois/Advance_Wesnoth_Wars/README.md

 DISCLAIMER FOR MODDERS
 ----------------------

-You can reuse the code of this mod in your own creations, without asking my authorization, only if you share it with the same Licence, freely.
+You can reuse the code of this mod in your own creations, without asking my authorization, only if you share it with the same License, freely.
-But I will really appreciate to know my mod is re-used by someone, and that you credit my work somewhere in your code.
+But I will really appreciate to know my code is used on your project, and that you credit my work somewhere in your code.

 Thanks